 WIND RIVER FISHING

-Guided Wind River fishing is a great place to fish, surround by the great Cascade Mountain range in the beautiful Columbia River Gorge.
+Guided Wind River fishing for spring Chinook salmon is a great place to fish, surround by the great Cascade Mountain range in the beautiful Columbia River Gorge.
 The Wind River is located on the Washington side of the Columbia River and is a tributary of the Columbia River.
-The Wind River get an annual return of Columbia River Spring Chinook Salmon and steelhead.
+The Wind River get an annual return of Columbia River spring Chinook salmon and steelhead.

-Wind River Fishing is a great place to target Columbia River Spring Chinook Salmon, during the months of April and May.
-This seems to be the best time to for Spring Chinook Salmon because there should be good numbers of Spring Chinook Salmon at the mouth of the Wind River and salmon fishing closure on the lower Columbia River.
+Guided Wind River Fishing is a great place to target Columbia River spring Chinook salmon, during the months of April and May.
+This seems to be the best time to for spring Chinook salmon because there are usually good number of salmon at the mouth of the Wind River.

-Wind River Salmon Fishing is another go to fishery for Salmon and Steelhead, within an hour drive from PDX and seems to be a popular destination for those on the “East Side”.
+Wind River spring chinook salmon fishing is another go to fishery, within an hour drive from PDX.
+It also seems to be a popular destination for those who are on the east side of Washington.